 Studies show that men’s testosterone levels have been declining for decades.
 The most prominent, a 2007 study in the Journal of Clinical Endocrinology and Metabolism, revealed a “substantial” drop in U.S. men’s testosterone levels since the 1980s, with average levels declining by about 1% per year.
 Forbes

-The simple fact that this is causing an uproar is not about Gillette staking a stand for being a real man. it is about the current state of our society.
-If this add ran 50 years ago it would be normalcy defined.
-The bigger issue is the looming question, what does America define as a real man?
+It is about the current state of our society.
+If this add ran 50 years ago it would not have created this kind of stir.
+The bigger issue is the looming question: what does America believe a "real man" should look like?